raghavSrih/kurento-dispatcher-example/README.md

 rm -r node_modules
 npm cache clean

-Access the application connecting to the URL http://localhost:8080/ through a WebRTC capable browser (Chrome, Firefox).
+Access the application connecting to the URL https://localhost:8080/ through a WebRTC capable browser (Chrome, Firefox).

-Note

-These instructions work only if Kurento Media Server is up and running in the same machine than the tutorial.
-Steps to run KMS 6.0 on Ubuntu 14.04 are :

-echo "deb http://ubuntu.kurento.org trusty kms6" | sudo tee /etc/apt/sources.list.d/kurento.list
-wget -O - http://ubuntu.kurento.org/kurento.gpg.key | sudo apt-key add -
-sudo apt-get update
-sudo apt-get install kurento-media-server-6.0

-However, it is possible to locate the KMS in other machine simple adding the argument ws_uri to the npm execution command, as follows:

-npm start -- --ws_uri=ws://kms_host:kms_host:kms_port/kurento
-In this case you need to use npm version 2.
-To update it you can use this command:

-sudo npm install npm -g

 What is Kurento